Every presentation is a conversation and every conversation is an opportunity to be kind. Kkind to ourselves and kind to those we are speaking with.

 “If you hear a voice within you saying, you are not a painter, then by all means paint and that voice will be silenced” Vincent van Gogh

 Imagine that someone you really cared about came to you to share their fears and anxieties about a forthcoming presentation.
-Consider three questions:
+Consider the conversation you’d like to have with them:

 – What would you say to them to be kind and supportive?